Patrick-Thomas/Patrick-Thomas.github.io/_posts/2021-06-19-sparkpad-diary-1.md

 We added support for platformio alongside the Arduino IDE, which involved adding a platformio.ini file to the [Arduino library files](https://github.com/Patrick-Thomas/Sparkpad-Arduino){:target="_blank"}.
 Platformio allows for a more comfortable coding experience thanks to it's file explorer, and tools such as syntax checking and code-completion.
 The file explorer especially became invaluable as more and more of the Sparkpad's code started migrating to header files.

-New features have been added periodically thanks to suggestions posted in our Discord, with most ideas revolving around new lighting modes for the LED matrix.
+New features have been added periodically off the back of suggestions posted in our Discord, with most ideas revolving around new lighting modes for the LED matrix.
 The biggest roadblock in implementing these new features has been the memory limitations of the Sparkpad's Arduino Pro-Micro.
-Ultimately, we settled on swapping out the knob and switch matrix for our own hard coded alternatives, which saved us just enough memory to implement the features we needed.
+Ultimately, we settled on swapping out the knob and switch matrix drivers for our own hard coded alternatives, which saved us just enough memory to implement the features we needed.

 As new features get suggested all the time, we are very likely to run into a memory wall once again before too long, and getting over that wall will require some more lateral thinking.